 Painted Pumpkins – Eclipse Style

 Which pumpkin is your favorite?
-Leave me a note then check out the sale.
+Leave me a note.
 I’ll see you tomorrow!

 Disclosure: This post is sponsored by Plaid Crafts as part of the Plaid Creators program.
 All words, project ideas, and photographs are 100% my own.